 I wrapped up the year with a long weekend spent in Berlin with my brother and his girlfriend, thankfully staying well out of the way of the Christmas market attack.
 My brother travels a lot with work, so it was a nice excuse to spend a couple of days together before he had to disappear back over to Asia again for several months.
 And, as ever, to rack up some more photos of hotel carpets.
 I’ve flown to 8 different places around the world this year, for a 50/50 split of work and life (although on all of the work trips I managed to get at least a little bit of exploration in).
 I’m hoping for more of that next year.

 Which brings me nicely onto wrapping up.
-I’ve had a truly excellent year both personally and professionally, which I’m going to be documenting in a separate 2016 reflections post (coming soon!).
-I’m still taking a bit of time off until into the New Year, but if anyone would like to discuss any exciting projects that you have on the horizon for 2017 my emails are always open – hello at recordssoundthesame dot com if you’d like to chat.
+I’ve had a truly excellent year both personally and professionally, which I’m going to be documenting in a separate 2016 reflections post on my personal site.
+I’m still taking a bit of time off until into the New Year, but if anyone would like to discuss any exciting projects that you have on the horizon for 2017 emails are always open – hello at recordssoundthesame dot com if you’d like to chat.

 Forward in time: